v1v/ansible-role-jenkins_plugin_cli/README.md

 Set to true to download latest dependencies of any plugin that is requested to have the latest version.
 All other plugin dependency versions are determined by the update center metadata or the plugin MANIFEST.MF.

-    jenkins_update_center_url: https://updates.jenkins.io/update-center.actual.json
+    jenkins_update_center_url:

 Sets the main update center.
+By default it will be in `https://updates.jenkins.io/update-center.actual.json` Though that's implicitly defined by the jenkins-plugin-cli.

-    jenkins_experimental_update_center_url: https://updates.jenkins.io/experimental/update-center.actual.json
+    jenkins_experimental_update_center_url:

 Sets the experimental update center.
+By default it will be in `https://updates.jenkins.io/experimental/update-center.actual.json` Though that's implicitly defined by the jenkins-plugin-cli.

-    jenkins_incrementals_repo_mirror_url: https://repo.jenkins-ci.org/incrementals
+    jenkins_incrementals_repo_mirror_url:

 Sets the incrementals repository mirror.
+By default it will be in `https://repo.jenkins-ci.org/incrementals` Though that's implicitly defined by the jenkins-plugin-cli.

-    jenkins_plugin_info_url: https://updates.jenkins.io/current/plugin-versions.json
+    jenkins_plugin_info_url:

 Sets the location of plugin information.
+By default it will be in `https://updates.jenkins.io/current/plugin-versions.json` Though that's implicitly defined by the jenkins-plugin-cli.

     jenkins_uc_download_url: ""

 Sets the URL from where plugins will be downloaded from.
 Often used to cache or to proxy the Jenkins plugin download site.
 If set then all plugins will be downloaded through that URL.

-    jenkins_plugin_cli_cache_location: ""
+    jenkins_plugin_cli_cache_location:

 Sets the directory where the plugins update center cache is located.
-By default it will be in ~/.cache/jenkins-plugin-management-cli, if the user doesn't have a home directory when it will go to: $(pwd)/.cache/jenkins-plugin-management-cli.
+By default it will be in `~/.cache/jenkins-plugin-management-cli`, if the user doesn't have a home directory when it will go to: `$(pwd)/.cache/jenkins-plugin-management-cli`.
+Though that's implicitly defined by the jenkins-plugin-cli.

     download: true